oduwsdl/raintale/docs/source/creating_story.rst

         ]
     }

 Using JSON, the story author can specify the title of the story with the ``title`` key, shown above on line 2.
 As mentioned in :ref:`raintale_options`, if the ``title`` key is specified here, the ``--title`` parameter does not need to be specified to ``tellstory`` on the command line.
+The value of the ``--title`` parameter overrules the value of the ``title`` key in the JSON file.

 Lines 3 and 4 show how a story author can supply values for ``collection_url`` and ``generated_by``.
 As noted in :ref:`raintale_options`, if the ``--collection_url`` or ``--generated_by`` arguments are specified to ``tellstory``, then the values supplied with those arguments will override the values in this JSON file.

 Lines 5 through 9 demonstrate how the story author can provide additional metadata in the form of a JSON object of keys and values.
 The key ``metadata`` is not a keyword.
-As long as your preset or template file contains a matching key between your story file the template, the value of that key will be used in your story.
+As long as your preset or template file contains a matching key between your story file and your  template, the value of that key will be used in your story.

 Lines 10 through 27 contain the ``elements`` of your story.
 Each element consists of a JSON object with two keys: ``type`` and ``value``.
 Raintale will process each element's ``value`` differently based on its ``type``.